mathisbukowski/Arcade/doc/arcade/DynamicLibraryObject.md

     Get the name of the library

     :material-keyboard-return: **Return**
-    :    Name of the library
+    :    std::string Name of the library

 ### getType<a name="getType"></a>